mode51software/devstack-vtpmpoc/SETUP.md

 ### Configure libvirt to Support a Persistent vTPM

 By default the vTPM in libvirt 6 (used by Wallaby) is deleted on shutdown and recreated on startup.

 In libvirt 7 (used by Xena) the vTPM can be persisted with configuration.

+Instructions will be made available for Xena but in theory it should just be a conf file setting.

 #### Persistent vTPM for DevStack Wallaby